Competitive Swimming from Learn to Swim to Winning Races

 St Peter's Swimming Club racing meets

-The Regional Performance Squad is working towards the top 8 at Zonal Junior Championships, qualifying for Division II, and selection to Waikato Regional Squads.
+The Vikings work towards the top 8 at Zonal Junior Championships, qualifying for Division II, and selection to Waikato Regional Squads.

 Swimmers are encouraged to attend 4 - 5 sessions per week, which run from 1 - 2 hours, with a mixture of morning and evening sessions.